arthi2900/app1/docs/prd.md

 8. System creates new question paper record with:\n   - Auto-generated paper name with version identifier
    - Same selected questions as original paper
    - New shuffle applied to questions and MCQ options
+   - **For Multiple Response MCQ: Only Segment 3 (Answer Options) shuffled, Segment 1 and 2 unchanged**
    - Same class, subject, and metadata\n   - Status: Draft (default)
    - New created_at timestamp
    - Same created_by (teacher ID)